The theme of Open Access Week 2017 was “Open in order to …”, exploring the potential benefits of publishing research in an open access format.

 Below we revisit three articles that have made an impact over the last year, and meet four of the authors behind them.

 Girija Kaimal, Assistant Professor, Department of Creative Arts Therapies, Drexel University.

-Co-authored ‘Reduction of Cortisol Levels and Participants’ Responses Following Art Making’ in Art Therapy which gained 5,588 downloads and an Altmetric score of 490.*
+Co-authored ‘Reduction of Cortisol Levels and Participants’ Responses Following Art Making’ in Art Therapy which has gained 10,333 downloads and an Altmetric attention score of 506.*